hexabyte23/QuarkTx/Doc/radio.md

 The line started with **e-** is an error raised during booting sequence.
 (See [Error messages](#error-messages) pane for errors detail).

 This specific '**e-edic**' error can occurs in 2 cases : You really have an EEPROM data corruption problem or this is the first time ever you start QuartTx.
-To clean this error you must calibrate all sensors connected, then save the result.
+To clean this error you must calibrate all sensors connected, then use command `v` to save the result.

 ### Calibration